gruntwork-io/docs/docs/reference/services/intro/overview.md

       is NOT required to use the Gruntwork Service Catalog: you can alternatively use vanilla Terraform or Terraform Cloud / Enterprise, as described [here](https://docs.gruntwork.io/reference/services/intro/deploy-new-infrastructure#how-to-deploy-terraform-code-from-the-service-catalog).

+    1. Not all modules have a `for-production` example, but you can still create a production-grade configuration by using the template provided in this discussion question, [How do I use the modules in terraform-aws-service-catalog if there is no example?](https://github.com/gruntwork-io/knowledge-base/discussions/360#discussioncomment-25705480).

 1. `test`: Automated tests for the code in `modules` and `examples`.

 ## Maintenance and versioning